chiragvishnoi-01/Aviothic2.0_BitXBlood/PROJECT_OVERVIEW.md

-# BloodLink Project Overview
+# Raktchain Project Overview

 ## 🎯 Project Mission

-BloodLink is a comprehensive blood donation platform designed to bridge the critical gap between blood donors and recipients.
+Raktchain is a comprehensive blood donation platform designed to bridge the critical gap between blood donors and recipients.
 Our mission is to save lives by making the blood donation process more efficient, accessible, and organized through technology.

 ## 🧩 Core Components